ciaralynch72/project_2/README.md

 # Oh, Canada! #
 For my second milestone project I have came up with an idea to create a fun and informative quiz about Canada.
-Canada is quiet often overshadowed by it's neighbor to the south so I wanted to create a quiz that hightlights what an amazing country Canada is.
+Canada is quite often overshadowed by it's neighbor to the south so I wanted to create a quiz that hightlights what an amazing country Canada is.

 ### Site owner's goals ###